This article was originally featured in Silicon Semiconductor, Issue 3, 2023

 Conventional particle-removal cleaning is challenged by today’s advanced technologies’ smaller and finer features.
 The pressure levels needed when using a spray cleaning technology are too strong; the physical force will damage the surface features of the transistor and capacitor structures, potentially knocking them off the wafer.
 Spray technology also cannot reach into the trenches with deep aspect ratios.

 Conventional megasonic cleaning also struggles with the small, deep features, as the energy cannot reach deep into the structures evenly.
 Conventional megasonics cannot guarantee even surface coverage across the wafer, which often results in insufficient cleaning in some wafer areas.
 This leads to yield loss.
 These processes can also create surface roughness and material loss, which could significantly impact advanced device performance when 1 Å is crucial for chip performance.
-Essentially, megasonic wafer cleaning and conventional cleaning approaches have reached their limits and can no longer remove the smallest killer defects without damaging the features on the chip.
+Essentially, megasonic wafer cleaning and conventional cleaning approaches have reached their limits and can no longer remove the smallest killer defects without damaging the features on the chip, leading to less than optimal wafer yields.

 Removing particles from today’s patterned semiconductor is becoming a focused science.
 As chip features continue to shrink and move into the third dimension, the brute-force cleans using brush scrubbers and spray scrubbers, ultrasonics, and megasonic energy are evolving to avoid damaging the structures.
 New single-wafer cleaning process technologies address the critical nature of cleaning the current and next generation of patterned structures on the semiconductor chip.